• Skip to primary navigation

 Instructions

-2. Mold the filling into balls about 1 tablespoon in size, making 10-12 balls*
+2. Shape the filling into balls, each about 1 tablespoon in size.
+You should get about 12 balls.

-4. Place the dark chocolate and coconut oil in a small sauce pan.
-Melt over low heat, on the stove top.
+4. Place the dark chocolate in a small saucepan.
+Melt over low heat, on the stovetop.
+(Or at 20-30 second intervals in the microwave.)

 5. Once melted, grab the truffles from the freezer.
-Dip the truffles, one at a time, into the melted chocolate and place them back on the parchment paper.
+Dip the truffles, one at a time, into the melted chocolate and place them on a parchment-lined baking sheet or plate.

-6. Drizzle any remaining chocolate over the balls and add a pinch of flaked sea salt (optional).
+6. Optional: Drizzle any remaining chocolate over the balls and decorate with flaked salt, shredded coconut or sprinkles.

 Did you make this recipe?